Annual assurance reports

 As a Crown entity, Public Trust is audited by external auditors.

-If you use Public Trust as a trustee, your audit does not need to cover Public Trust's compliance.
+If you use Public Trust as a trustee, your assurance arrangement does not need to cover Public Trust's compliance.

 Examples of the required documentation